-AAOS approves AUC for non-arthroplasty treatment of osteoarthritis of the kneeDecember 17th, 2013 in Surgery /
+AAOS approves AUC for non-arthroplasty treatment of osteoarthritis of the kneeDecember 17, 2013 in Medicine & Health / Surgery

 The American Academy of Orthopaedic Surgeons (AAOS) Board of Directors recently approved an AUC to help physicians treat patients with osteoarthritis (OA) of the knee.
 OA is a slowly progressing and degenerative disease that causes the joint cartilage to wear away.